You Keep Me Hangin' On

 "You Keep Me Hangin' On" is a song written and composed by Holland–Dozier–Holland.
 It was first recorded in 1966 by American Motown group the Supremes, reaching number one on the Billboard Hot 100.

 The song has since been interpreted by many performers.
 American rock band Vanilla Fudge released a cover version in June the following year, which reached number six on the Billboard Hot 100.
 Wilson Pickett recorded it in 1969.
 English singer Kim Wilde covered "You Keep Me Hangin' On" in 1986, reaching number one on the Billboard Hot 100 in June 1987.
 In 1996, a version recorded by American country singer Reba McEntire reached number two on the US Billboard Hot Dance Club Play chart.

-In the first 32 years of the Billboard Hot 100 rock era, "You Keep Me Hangin' On" became one of the six songs to reach number one by two different musical acts, for the Supremes and Wilde versions.
+In the first 32 years of the Billboard Hot 100 rock era, "You Keep Me Hangin' On" became one of the six songs to reach number one by two different musical acts: The Supremes and Kim Wilde.
 The BBC ranked the Supremes' original song at number 78 on The Top 100 Digital Motown Chart, which ranks Motown releases by their all-time UK downloads and streams.

-The Supremes original version

 Background

 "You Keep Me Hangin' On" was originally recorded in 1966 by the Supremes for the Motown label.
 The single is rooted in proto-funk and rhythm and blues, compared to the Supremes' previous single, "You Can't Hurry Love", which uses the call and response elements akin to gospel.
-The song's signature guitar part is said to have originated from a Morse code-like radio sound effect, typically used before a news announcement, heard by Lamont Dozier.
+The song's signature guitar part is said to have originated from a Morse code–like radio sound effect, typically used before a news announcement, heard by Lamont Dozier.
 Dozier collaborated with Brian and Eddie Holland to integrate the idea into a single.

 Many elements of the recording, including the guitars, the drums, and Diana Ross's vocals were multitracked, a production technique which was established and popularized concurrently by Holland–Dozier–Holland (H–D–H) and other premier producers of the 1960s such as Phil Spector (see Wall of Sound) and George Martin.
 H–D–H recorded the song in eight sessions with the Supremes and session band the Funk Brothers before settling on a version deemed suitable for the final release.